NaveenRagunathan/zifo-task-manager-frontend/README.md

 2. Update your repository settings:
    - Go to your GitHub repository
    - Navigate to Settings > Pages
-   - Set source to "GitHub Actions"
+   - Set source to "Deploy from a branch"
+   - Select branch: gh-pages / (root)

 3. Deploy:
    ```bash